xulihang/BasicCAT-website/imagetrans/index.md

 ### v1.3.0 (2021/02/10)

 * Custom workflow.
 Batch operations can be customized
-* Suppports importing PDF.
+* Suppport importing PDF.
 PDF files will be rendered to images.
 Text will be extracted if possible

 ### v1.2.11